Anshumaan031/ML-with-Nvidia-CUDA/README.md

 Download CUDNN from here: https://developer.nvidia.com

-To create a new anaconda environment with the name test_gpu
+To create a new anaconda environment with the name test_gpu (In anaconda prompt)
 ```bash
 conda activate test_gpu